-In 2018, the highest paid social media influencer No.1 was Ryan Toys Reviews valuing at 22 million US dollars.
+In 2018, the highest paid social media influencer No.1 was Ryan Toys Reviews (now changed to Ryan's World) valuing at 22 million US dollars.

 Do you remember when it was every kid’s dream to be a firefighter or veterinarian?
 Indeed the bolder ones amongst us wanted to be astronauts and explore the stars.
 Little girls (and aspiring Billy Elliot’s) yearned to be ballerinas, and the more down-to-earth kids dreamt of a vocation in the classroom, emulating their favorite teachers.
 However, time moves on.
 According to a recent survey, 1 in 5 British children now dreams of becoming a social media influencer.

 Traditionalists will be pleased to see that the most preferred profession was still a doctor (18%), and veterinarians (13%) and teachers (9%) still held the fourth and fifth slots.
 However, as a real sign of the times, social media influencer came in second place, with 17% support, followed by YouTuber on 14%, which to be strict is also another form of social media influencer.

 The survey was carried out by global affiliate network Awin.
 They polled 2,000 parents of 11-16 year-olds, who had stated their interest in a future career.
 Perhaps unsurprisingly, the parents had more traditional wishes for their offspring.
 They preferred that their children become lawyers (29%), doctors (8%), and teachers (17%).
 Clearly, parents have yet to understand the benefits of allowing their kids to become influencers.

 Of course, these results were probably affected by the fact that 45% of parents admitted that they didn’t know what a social media influencer was.
 58% had no idea that you could make money from such activity.